 All meters are calibrated and tested to Metering Guideline under the governance of the Energy Commission.

-All meters installed meet the Energy Commission Metering Guideline.
+- All meters installed meet the Energy Commission Metering Guideline

-All meters are calibrated and accredited under Skim Akreditasi Makmal Malaysia (SAMM) based on MS ISO/IEC 17025:2005 issued by
+- All meters are calibrated and accredited under Skim Akreditasi Makmal Malaysia (SAMM) based on MS ISO/IEC 17025:2005 issued by Standards Malaysia under purview of the Ministry of Science, Technology & Innovation (MOSTI)

-All meters are calibrated and comply to International Standards (MS IEC 62053-11, MS IEC 62053-21, MS IEC 62053-22, MS IEC 62053-23).
+- All meters are calibrated and comply to International Standards (MS IEC 62053-11, MS IEC 62053-21, MS IEC 62053-22, MS IEC 62053-23)

-All meters comply to International Standard OIML (e.g. Harmonics Test and Reliability Test).
+- All meters comply to International Standard OIML (e.g. Harmonics Test and Reliability Test)

 It will have a ‘SIRIM/ST’ sticker on it.